Jeronimus Cornelisz

 Jeronimus Cornelisz (c.
-1598 – 2 October 1629) was a Dutch apothecary and Dutch East India Company merchant who sailed aboard the merchant ship which foundered near the Australian mainland.
+1598 – 2 October 1629), ("Cornelisz" being the standard Dutch abbreviation for "Corneliszoon") was a Dutch apothecary and Dutch East India Company merchant and mass murderer who sailed aboard the merchant ship which foundered near the Australian mainland.

 Cornelisz then led one of the bloodiest mutinies in history.

 After the ship was wrecked in the Houtman Abrolhos, a chain of coral islands off the west coast of Australia, on 4 June 1629, Francisco Pelsaert, the expedition's commander, went to get help from the settlements in the Dutch East Indies, returning several months later.

 While Pelsaert was away, Cornelisz led one of the bloodiest mutinies in history, for which he was eventually tried, convicted and hanged.

 Early life

 Cornelisz was probably born in the Frisian capital of Leeuwarden, where he grew up in a nonconformist household.
 His mother—and likely his father, too—belonged to the Netherlands' Mennonite Church, members of an Anabaptist church.
 It has been speculated that they may have had links with some of the more militant Anabaptist movements, such as the Batenburgers, that flourished in the Dutch Republic during the 16th century.

 The young Jeronimus was well educated, probably at the Latin School at Dokkum, and followed his father into the family trade by training to become an apothecary.
 He qualified around the year 1623, and practiced in his home town until 1627.
 He left that year apparently as a result of disagreements with the town council.
 Cornelisz moved to the much larger Dutch city of Haarlem, where he opened up an apothecary shop near the centre of the town.

 In November 1627, he and his wife had a son, but the child died after less than three months after being placed in the care of a wet nurse.
 The cause of death was established as syphilis, considered a scandal, and Cornelisz became embroiled in a legal action against the nurse, seeking to prove that his child had contracted the disease from her and not from his wife.
 With his reputation and future business prospects destroyed, Cornelisz was forced to realize what he could by selling off his shop and assets.